ionic-team/ionic-site/guide/0.1.0/ui.md

 <img src="http://ionicframework.com.s3.amazonaws.com/guide/0.1.0/3-running.png" style="border: 1px solid #ccc; border-radius: 4px;" alt="Running">

+Try dragging the center content to the right (works with the mouse as well) to expose the left menu.
+Smooth like butter!

 You can also test right in the simulator using the cordova commands from the previous chapter.
 For example, to test in the iOS simulator, `cd` into the root of the project (one level up from the `www` folder), and run:

 ```bash